 Algorithms for comparative metagenomics

 Metagenomic projects usually deal with a lot of data: up to several hundred gigabytes of sequencing data per project.
-To be able to effectively analyse such amounts of data and to do a comparative analysis, a software called MetaFast was developed.
-It implements an algorithm of light-weight assembly which lies between traditional k-mer spectrum analysis and full metagenomic assembly.
-The algorithm allows MetaFast to combine advantages of the both methods: high computational performance with more informative and better interpretable extracted features, all without using reference genome sequences.
+To be able to effectively analyze such amounts of data and perform a comparative analysis, a software called MetaFast was developed.
+It implements a lightweight assembly algorithm which is something between traditional k-mer spectrum analysis and full metagenomic assembly.
+The algorithm allows MetaFast to combine the advantages of both methods: high computational performance with more informative and better interpretable extracted features, all without using reference genome sequences.

 Analysis of open gene expression databases

-Currently, there are several big databases, like TCGA or GEO Omnibus, that store data of a large number of experiments.
-Analysing these experiments and finding hidden interrelations is a very promising field.
-As a part of the project a web-service GeneQuery is being developed, which allows to find experiments with similar patterns of gene regulation.
-Using results of such search one can discover unobvious connections, which can facilitate hypothesis generation.
+Currently, there are several big databases, such as TCGA and GEO Omnibus, which store the data from a huge number of experiments.
+Analyzing these experiments and finding hidden interrelations is a very promising field.
+As part of the project, a web-service GeneQuery is being developed, which allows experiments with similar patterns of gene regulation to be found.
+Using the results of such a search can lead to the discovery of unobvious connections, which can also then facilitate hypothesis generation.

 Computational methods for studying metabolic regulation

-Recently a role metabolic regulation got recognized as one of the immune system and cancer hallmarks.
-In this project a number of methods are being developed to analyse gene expression and metabolomics data to study such regulation.
-Currently, some of the methods are available as a web-service GAM for integrative network analysis of gene expression and metabolomics profiling data.
+Recently a metabolic regulation role was recognized as one of the immune systems and cancer hallmarks.
+In this project, a number of methods are being developed to analyze gene expression and metabolomics data to study such regulation.
+Currently, some of the methods are available as a web service GAM for integrative network analysis of gene expression and metabolomics profiling data.